Federal Funding — Impact on Colorado College

 The U.S. administration is actively pursuing policies that could substantially reduce federal financial aid for higher education.

-This includes a proposed 15% cut to the Department of Education's budget and efforts to dismantle the department itself, which oversees programs our students utilize such as Pell Grants and federal student loans.
+This includes proposed cuts to the Department of Education's budget and efforts to dismantle the department itself, which oversees programs our students utilize such as Pell Grants and federal student loans.

-- CC currently receives about $6-8 million in Pell Grants, federal student loans, and work-study — which, if withdrawn, would significantly reduce our capacity to admit students with financial need.
+- CC currently receives over $7 million in Pell Grants, federal student loans, and work-study — which, if withdrawn, would significantly reduce our capacity to admit students with financial need.

 - Cuts to federal financial aid are likely to affect enrollment — particularly by increasing uncertainty for students with financial need, impacting international student interest, and intensifying competition with higher-visibility public and lower-cost institutions.